shrivastavsuyash/User-Defined-Sign-Language-Interpretor/README.md

 TEXT Scrapping

 This module is divided into two parts i.e., 1.
 Interpreting voice from the user and converting it to text so that a deaf person can read whatever a normal person is speaking, 2.
 Interpreting from a audio file to text so that a deaf person can read whatever is spoken in a recorded audio file.

-#Using UDSLI
+Using UDSLI

-Download all the files give above
+Download all the files given above and
 Install Important Packages as

 1>OpenCV